-where y is $n \times T$ matrix where rows are variables and columns are observations.
-These functions calculate the log-likelihood of the observations marginalizing over the latent states ($p(y|F, G, V, W, m_0, C_0)$).
-This log-likelihood is a system that is calculated using the Kalman Filter.
+A Gaussian Dynamic Linear model is defined as follows, For $t \in 1, \dots, T$, where y is $n \times T$ matrix where rows are variables and columns are observations.
+These functions calculate the log-density of the observations marginalizing over the latent states ($p(y|F, G, V, W, m_0, C_0)$).
+This log-density is a system that is calculated using the Kalman Filter.
 If V is diagonal, then a more efficient algorithm which sequentially processes observations and avoids a matrix inversions can be used (Durbin and Koopman 2001, sec.
 6.4).